CoenCardelli/CoenCardelli/README.md

 | ARR_HOUR / ARR_MIN | Integer | Time of EMS/emergency arrival |
 | HOSP_HR / HOSP_MN | Integer | Time of hospital admission |

+The table above covers the primary analytical columns used in this project.
+The full dataset contains 83 fields total, including supporting label/name fields for each coded variable and geographic coordinates in both decimal degree (LATITUDE/LONGITUD) and projected Web Mercator (x/y) formats.

 ---

 ## Questions